zytek/s3perka/README.md

 * `s3perka` downloads files on disk and then uploads them.
 Currently there is no "on-the-fly" (in-memory) copy mode
   * make sure you have enough disk space for largest file to fit
-  * make sure youd HDD can handle such parallelism level
+  * make sure youd HDD can handle such parallelism level (this can be tweaked on linux system)